AEADataEditor/replication-template-development/sample-language-report.md

 > In order to make changes, please "[recall the openICPSR deposit](https://aeadataeditor.github.io/aea-de-guidance/FAQ.html#you-can-recall-the-submission)", make changs, and re-submit.
 Do not create a new deposit.

+### For external report

+> The replication was attempted by a third-party trusted replicator.

 ## Info for summary

 > The article uses restricted-access data.
 Access to the data cannot be obtained in a timely fashion, a reproduction is not attempted.
 The report contains information on data description, and identifies whether all tables and figures can be identified in the code.